AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/embedding-react-app.md

 ---
-title: Como incorporar um aplicativo REACT usando o Editor de SPA de AEM e Integração com o AEM Screens Analytics
+title: Incorporação de um aplicativo REACT usando o Editor SPA AEM e Integração com o AEM Screens Analytics
 seo-title: Embedding a REACT application using the AEM SPA Editor and Integrating with AEM Screens Analytics
-description: Siga esta página para saber como incorporar um aplicativo de página única interativo usando o REACT (ou Angular) usando o editor de SPA AEM que pode ser configurado pelos profissionais de negócios no AEM e também como integrar seu aplicativo interativo ao Adobe Analytics offline.
+description: Siga esta página para saber como incorporar um aplicativo de página única interativo usando o REACT (ou Angular) usando o editor do SPA AEM do AEM que pode ser configurado por profissionais de negócios no e também como integrar seu aplicativo interativo com o Adobe Analytics offline.
 seo-description: Follow this page to learn how to embed an interactive single page application using REACT (or Angular) using the AEM SPA editor that can be configured by business professionals in AEM and also how to integrate your interactive application with offline Adobe Analytics.
 uuid: fb56ede0-7b36-4f47-b9e5-d806c9a3c707
 content-type: reference